 Scroll to the Two-factor authentication section, click Enable now and then follow the onscreen instructions

 In the event you lose access to the authenticator app on your phone, you can ask an administrator on your Capsule account to temporarily disable two-factor authentication for you.

 Alternatively you can configure a backup phone number so that you can recover from this situation yourself.
 Account owners are always required to configure a backup phone number.
 See Regaining access using your backup phone number for details of how the recovery process works.

 To add a backup phone number, click on your name in the top menu bar My Preferences Password and Security and then Add now in the two-factor authentication section.

 In the event you lose access to the authenticator app on your phone you have several options.

 If you previously ticked “Don’t again ask for 30 days” when logging in and are still able to access your Capsule account, you can visit Password and security page from your Capsule preferences and disable two-factor authentication.

-Alternatively ask an administrator on your Capsule account to disable two-factor authentication by visiting your user page in Capsule and using the Disable two-actor authentication action
+Alternatively ask an administrator on your Capsule account to disable two-factor authentication by visiting your user page in Capsule and using the Disable two-factor authentication action

 If you have previously configured a backup phone number you can regain access as follows: